Customer Communications

 Reason for BSC Recall of ePTFE RELIANCE leads*

 The association of calcified defibrillation lead coil(s) with a pattern of gradually rising Low Voltage Shock Impedance (LVSI) measurements has been reported to BSC and described in several publications (listed in the BSC advisory letter*).
 The chronic calcification process originates in the ePTFE membrane coating the defibrillation coils.
 This calcification phenomenon can biologically encapsulate and electrically insulate the defibrillation lead coil(s), thus potentially reducing the amount of energy delivered and increasing the chances of unsuccessful defibrillation of ventricular tachyarrhythmias.
+The BSC advisory letter did not provide mitigations to reduce the likelihood of lead calcification.
 At the time of the advisory letter, FDA disclosed that BSC reported 16 patient deaths, and 386 serious patient injuries related to the lead.

 BSC’s Risk Mitigation for BSC Devices